 We are spoilt at Hazel Bank for local walks.
 We believe our hotel is situated in one of the loveliest areas in the British Isles.
-When we’re not hard at work welcoming guests, we are trying our very best to take advantage of the area and the fantastic Borrowdale walks accessible directly from our garden gate.
+When we’re not hard at work welcoming guests to our Borrowdale hotel we are trying our very best to take advantage of the area and the fantastic Borrowdale walks accessible directly from our garden gate.

-At Hazel Bank Country House Hotel, we’re able to walk directly out of our garden gate and onto the Lake District fells.
+At Hazel Bank Country House Hotel, we walk directly out the garden gate and onto the fells.

-The Borrowdale landscape is varied, with hidden coves, cascading waterfalls, dense native oak woodland, towering fells, and Herdwick sheep dotted across the fells.
-Borrowdale is a much quieter part of the Lake District, ideally situated to escape the hustle and bustle.
+The Borrowdale landscape is varied with hidden coves, cascading waterfalls, dense native oak woodland, towering fells, and Herdwick sheep dotted across the landscape.
+Borrowdale is a much quieter part of the Lake District, ideally situated to escape the Lake District hustle and bustle.

 Gary MacRae: Dock Tarn to Watendlath from Rosthwaite